Teeth Grinding (Bruxism)

 • Teeth clenching

-• Worn tooth enamel and increased sensitivity
+• Worn tooth enamel & increased sensitivity

 • Neck, face, or jaw pain.
 This can include lockjaw.